spriyankagirish/Pharmacy_Object_Detection_Using_YOLO/README.md

 This repository provides a step-by-step guide to training a YOLOv5 model on a custom dataset and making predictions with confidence filtering and Non-Maximum Suppression.
 The post-processing ensures accurate and non-overlapping object detections, making the workflow suitable for real-time object detection tasks.

----

-You can customize this README further with specific details about the project, such as the dataset used, performance metrics, or links to references for better understanding.